 Rob and DKB today and beyond

-Now in its 21st year, the band continues to evolve.
+Now in its 22nd year, the band continues to evolve and build its fanbase.
 In 2012, drummer Brian Hodgman joined the band (See Brian's bio below).
 And in 2015, after 17 years in DKB, bassist Sandy Pardee married and moved to Canada.
 Justin Maxwell took over the bass chair (see Justin's bio below).
-This year, Rob has changed the direction back to more of a roots-music approach.
+While the band doesn't play over a hundred gigs per year anymore, they are still making an impact at every performance.
+Just two weeks ago, on August 18, the band played to over 800 attendees at Fort Allen Park!
+Patsy Wiggins of Friends of The Eastern Promenade filmed the band, and interviewed Rob, and the clip is a good representation of how the band sounds today.
+You can view the clip on the band's Videos page, or on The Delta Knights Facebook page (the band joined Facebook in 2010).
+Wanting to capitalize on the strengths and interests of the band members, Rob changed the direction back to more of a roots-music approach.
 Audiences and the band have liked the change.
-Rob hopes to get this version of DKB into the studio again and record a new demo featuring the current lineup.
-And Rob dreams of recording an LP of his original material.
+Rob looks forward to recording some of the band's songs to showcase the new lineup and return to its roots.
+Rob is in the process of recording an LP of his original compositions.

 Other acts and pursuits

 In addition to his beloved Delta Knights, Rob is involved in musical pursuits outside the band as well.
-For a little over a year, he has played bass and sang for The Time Pilots.
+For over two years, he has played bass, guitar and sang for The Time Pilots.
 You can find out more by visiting www.timepilotsband.com.
 This band plays very different music from the Delta Knights.
 Rob is enjoying playing new music with this group and is having fun playing a different instrument than in the DKB.

 Rob also performs with Singer/Songwriter Ronda Dale from Portland, Maine.
-In this project, Rob is the musical director and guitarist/harmonica player.
+In this project, Rob is the guitarist/harmonica player.
 Rob and Ronda perform as a duo and as a full band, showcasing Ronda's original songs from her debut album, Somebody Like Me, a few of Rob's original songs, and choice covers.
-Rob and Ronda also unveiled a tribute show to the music of Patsy Cline, which has played to several appreciative audiences.
+Rob and Ronda also perform as part of a tribute show to the music of Patsy Cline, which has played to several appreciative audiences.
 Visit Ronda's website, www.rondadale.com for more information.

 Rob still enjoys being involved in theatrical productions.
 He has performed in pit orchestras for Broadway Shows, including Grease, Carnival and Bye Bye Birdie.
 From 2007-2013, he was involved with Freeport Community Players' Home Time Radio Hour, singing, acting, and playing guitar in the pit.
 Rob returned in 2016 to become Radio's guitarist and musical director.